|

 Time to Switch to DDR5

-CPU, now is the time to move to DDR5.
-Most new platforms from Intel and AMD
+the time to move to DDR5.
+Most new platforms from Intel and AMD support DDR5.
+Unfortunately

 Key Takeaways

-- Prices may increase – as supply shrinks, costs are likely to go up as inventory grows short and harder to find.
+- All memory prices have increased – as supply shrinks, costs are sky-rocketing as inventory grows short and harder to find.

 - DDR5 is the future – faster speeds, more efficiency, and supported by new motherboards.